Izzy Hoyland: 2018, 2022

-Three years later, Izzy comes to Erinsborough with her secret boyfriend, Malcolm.
+Four years later, Izzy comes to Erinsborough with her secret boyfriend, Karl and Susan's son Malcolm.
 Malcolm tells her in their hotel room that he has not had enough time to tell his parents about their relationship.
 Harold Bishop (Ian Smith) recognises Izzy's perfume in The Waterhole and they talk to each other about Holly.
 Izzy walks into Karl and Susan's house as Malcolm is explaining their new relationship, before Malcolm says that he and Izzy are in love.
 Izzy tries to defend herself when Susan yells at her, so Izzy says that they are in love and cannot hide it anymore.
 Susan goes to Izzy's hotel room and tells her that she does not want her taking advantage of her son.
 Izzy brings up the possibility of one day calling Susan "mum" if her and Malcolm's relationship is accepted.
 Susan and Karl continue to reject their relationship.
 Izzy meets Shane Ramsay (Peter O'Brien) and flirts with him over his two new fancy cars.
 She receives a tempt from Shane in her hotel room, but rejects it until they have lunch and kiss.
 Shane finds out she is dating Malcolm and tries to convince her to leave him, but Izzy says no and walks off.
 However, she and Shane eventually give into temptation and kiss, and Izzy tells Malcolm out of guilt.
 She tells Susan and Karl that she returned to Erinsborough to get their acceptance and Susan tells her she never needed it.
 Izzy goes to Toadie's wedding and parties with Shane at their reception on Ramsay Street.
+The following year, it is revealed that Holly had returned to Erinsborough on the day of the wedding and witnessed Izzy kissing Shane in his car.